CS50Hsinyu/School_District_Analysis/README.md

      - Update Scores by school size
       ![Updated_by_Size](./Resources/updated_by_school_size.png)

-   * Scores by school type: Although Thomas High School tpye is Charter, the average scores and passing percentages are not affect in Charter.
+   * Scores by school type: Although Thomas High School type is Charter, the average scores and passing percentages are not affect in Charter.
      - Average Math score is the same as 83.5
      - Average Reading score is the same as 83.9
      - % Passing Math is the same as 94